 The thing is: how could any cinema visit be worth €30-plus?
 And this is coming from an avid cinemagoer – I have Cineworld membership, on which note, if you sign up using my promo code (RAF-17AZ-71XH-28SX-32WB) we’ll both get a month free! – who genuinely enjoys each and every aspect of the big-screen movie-viewing experience.

-And, of course, I really enjoyed my Stella Theatre experience.
+Of course, I did really enjoy my Stella Theatre experience.
 The decor is gorgeous, the food was really good (and affordable), the seats were comfy and I genuinely adored having my food served to my cinema seat.
 But I just don’t know if I would consider it, as a cinema experience, three times better than my usual Cineworld visits.

-Maybe the issue is that I’m not a huge, er, socialising person – and I don’t really drink very much (although I’ve started drinking the odd glass of wine again).
-I think that, for those who love a tipple, the Stella Theatre’s cocktail bar, and the possibility of drinking wine during the movie, might be enough to make a trip worthwhile.
+Maybe the issue is that I’m not a huge, er, socialising person – and I don’t really drink very much.
+I think that, for those who love a tipple, the Stella Theatre’s cocktail bar – along with the possibility of sipping wine during the movie – might be enough to make a trip worthwhile.

 I would 100% go back to the Stella Theatre for a special occasion, or to view one of the myriad classic movies they’re screening (The Goonies, which I’ve never seen, sold out in record time, or that would’ve been top of my list!), but I just couldn’t justify spending the cash on going for your average Friday-night cinema date.
 Then again, at €19 a ticket, I don’t think that’s quite the idea they’re going for.